szilard/benchm-databases/README.md

 critique against the relevance of this benchmark would say why this specific dataset?
 Why not vary the size/structure?)

-I'm also not looking in detail at the scaling by the number of nodes for the big data systems as I'm primarily concerned with the efficiency on a single or a small number of nodes.
+I'm not looking in detail at the scaling by the number of nodes for the big data systems as I'm primarily concerned with the efficiency on a single or a small number of nodes.

 In the tests the only computation running on the system is the target query, therefore I'm not